Book 01. Prologue to Adventure

 The woods tilted, spinning around her, and the forest floor pressed down like a ceiling.
 She reached up to the snare that bound her ankles, but her abs protested and she flopped back, cursing her weak core.

-“I need to do some situps,” she muttered, then inhaled sharply.
+“I really need to do some situps,” she muttered, then inhaled.
 “IS.
 ANYONE.
 THERE?”

-A shift in the bushes caught her eye and she turned with a relieved smile.
-The rustle would have been inaudible if not for a silence draping the clearing.
-As the birds fell quiet and the background chatter faded, her smile slipped and she felt blood try to drain from her face.
-But it was fighting gravity.
+A rustle in the bushes caught her eye and she turned with a relieved smile.
+It would have been inaudible if not for a quiet stillness draping across the clearing.
+But as the birds fell silent and the background chatter faded, her smile slipped and she felt the blood try to drain from her face.
+It was fighting gravity.

-The paw extended from the shrubs without a sound and claws extended from its toes.
-Then the shrub itself pulled back, unveiling fangs and a dripping tongue as the GrassWolf shed its camouflage.
+A paw extended from the shrubs without a sound, then claws extended from its toes.
+As the shrub itself pulled back, unveiling fangs and a dripping tongue, the GrassWolf peeled out from its camouflage.

 “Oh, GOD.
 Nice doggy,” she said.
 It circled her, each step on the ceiling of her world.
 “I have jerky in my pack if you’re hungry?”

-It slunk around her, tongue smacking at curled lips as it closed in and its maw stretched wide.
-Her eyes widened with it and her arms flew to her face before it lunged, but the serrated jaws clamped around the back of her head and pulled to rip her from the tree.
-Screaming and slapping, she clawed at its eyes, scratching at every fold she could find as it pulled the noose tighter around her feet.
-The scream became a screech as she clamped her eyes shut, raking its snout as bloody breath soaked her hair and her own blood trickled from splits in her ears.
+It slunk around her, tongue smacking lips as it closed in.
+Its maw stretched wide and her eyes widened with it, arms flying to her face before it lunged.
+Sharp teeth clamped around her skull and it pulled, a growl drilling through her bones as it failed to rip her from the tree.
+The bite wasn’t crushing, yet a tooth pierced her ear.
+She screamed and slapped and clawed at its eyes, at every fold she could find with her free hand, the other gripping its fur to lessen the strain on her neck.
+The noose pulled tighter around her feet and her cries became a screech as she clamped her eyes shut, raking its snout and gagging as bloody breath soaked her hair, drowning out her own screams.

 And then the pressure stopped.
-The jaws let her go with a yowl.
+The jaws let her go and the world jolted back to the light.
+The beast yowled.

 “Zoran, buddy?
 Now would be a good time!”

-A boy’s voice broke through the GrassWolf’s strangled snarls and she opened her eyes.
-Teeth gnashed inches away.
-Then the gap widened.
-Around the GrassWolf was a rope.
-It stretched from a tree and looped across its neck, held at the other end by a boy in a red bandana.
-He grit his teeth and yanked hard as a twang rang through the canopy.
-An arrow buried itself between them, birsting into flame.
-The GrassWolf yelped and quit fighting the rope.
-A second arrow flared by its feet and it ran, passing the boy in red who simply sidestepped to release the lasso, allowing it to escape.
+A boy’s voice broke through the strangled snarls and her eyes flew open.
+Teeth gnashed inches away, but then the gap widened.
+Around the GrassWolf was a rope, stretched from a tree and looped across its neck, held from the other end by a boy in a red bandana.
+He grit his teeth and yanked hard.
+A twang rang from the canopy and an arrow buried itself between them.
+A flaming rag tied to its head burst into sparks and the GrassWolf yelped.
+It quit fighting the rope when a second arrow seared its foot and it ran, passing the boy in red who simply sidestepped to release the lasso, allowing it to escape.

 “Phew!”
-He stared after the disturbances between the bushes and turned, grinning at the girl.
+He stared after it, then turned and grinned.
 “Hey, you should add a bunny ear to your slipknot.
 One tug and you’d be out.”

-“If you think that’s bad, you should see her trigger,” a gruffer voice said.
+“If you think that’s bad, you should see her trigger,” a rougher voice said.

 She looked past her feet.
 In the branches, a dusty mane framed two piercing eyes.
-The leaves around them billowed as the second boy leapt to the ground.
-A hunter’s cloak, camouflage as good as a GrassWolf’s fur.
-He pointed the tip of his shortbow at the broken twigs that’d been her trap’s trigger.
+The leaves around them billowed as a second boy leapt to the ground.
+The leaves were a hunter’s cloak, camouflage as good as the GrassWolf’s fur.
+He pointed the tip of a shortbow at the broken twigs that’d been her trap’s trigger.

-“That should’ve been dug twice as deep,” he said.
-“And you should anchor it with a crossbar if the soil’s too loose.”
+“You should’ve dug twice as deep,” he said.
+“And anchor it with a crossbar if the soil’s loose.”

 “Yeah, yeah, keep your…” he noticed the straw bonnet lying upturned in the dirt. “…hat on.”

-“You wanna be cut down?” the bandana’d boy said.
-“Sure.”
+“You wanna be cut down?” bandana boy said.
+“No problemo.”

-He drew a knife from the strap of his backpack and the flash of a ruby blade arced up between her ankles.
-She fell free with a yell, into the hunter’s arms, and he twisted with the momentum to plant her upright.
-The grinning guy put his knife away and held out a steadying hand.
+He drew a long, wooden object from the small of his pack and casually twirled it open.
+A Balisong.
+It’s carved handles arced around and clicked shut, leaving a ruby kris blade pointed at her ankles.
+With a single slash, she fell free with a yell, straight into the arms of the hunter, who twisted with the momentum to plant her back on her feet.
+The grinning guy clacked his knife away and held out a steadying hand.

 “Faylee,” she said, before her knees gave out.

 Both boys grabbed a windmilling arm and lowered her down gently.
-Zoran crouched beside her and pulled a small box from his pack.
+Zoran crouched beside her and drew a small box from his bag.

 “Sit here a spell.
 Let some blood drain back to your legs.
-I’ll clean the cuts on your neck.”
+I’ll clean the cuts on your ears and neck.”

 Arro shoved a roll of something sweet into her mouth.
-“Here, I made fruit leather at the last haven.
-Don’t actually remember what fruits I put in it, but you might need the sugar.
-Oh, and if you find any crunchy parts, just think of that as extra protein.”
+“Try this.
+It’s fruit leather I made at our last haven.
+Don’t actually remember which fruits I put into it, but you might need the sugar.
+Oh, and if you find any crunchy parts, just think of it as extra protein.”

-She hissed as Zoran’s swab stung a graze by her ear and swallowed the roll without finding a crunch.
+She hissed as Zoran’s swab stung a graze by her earlobe and swallowed the roll without finding a crunch.

 “Who even are you guys?”